Updated in 2023

 A lot of people think that it’s a waiting game after they send in their application online.
 Well, those people almost never hear back from the job.

-After you apply for a position, you should send an email to someone on the team at the company to let them know you have applied.
+After you apply for a position, you should send an email to someone at the company to let them know who you are and why you are a good fit.
 We call this reverse recruiting because you reach out to the recruiter instead of waiting for them to reach out to you.
-According to our data, sending an email along with your applications will increase the likelihood of a response by an average of 3x, which is a huge benefit, especially since sending an email can take less than 5 minutes per application.
+According to our data, sending an email along with your applications will increase the likelihood of a response by an average of 3x.
+This is a huge benefit, especially since sending an email can take less than 5 minutes per application.

-Once you have their email address, write a compelling and concise cold email that lets them know you have just applied for the position and you would love to learn more about the company and the role by jumping on a quick call.
+Once you have their email address, write a compelling and concise cold email.
+Let them know you have just applied for the position and you would love to learn more about the company and the role by jumping on a quick call.
 Make sure that you give them specific times to choose from so that it is as easy as possible for them to say yes.

 Here is an example of a template you can use for this cold email: